 Why would a baby be walking with curled toes..?
 In this article, we go through a few different reasons ranging from “because they can” to developmental concerns.

-My daughter when she’s in her walker, bends her toes down where her toes touch the bottom of her foot to walk but its only the right foot…
+My daughter when she’s in her walker bends her toes down where her toes touch the bottom of her foot to walk but it’s only the right foot…

-Have you ever heard of any babies curling their toes like this?
+Have you ever heard of any other baby walking with curled toes like this?
 Should I try to stop it?
-Any ideas?Baby Help Line:
+Any ideas?

-Curled Toes, Baby Walkers And Physical Development
+Baby Walking with Curled Toes, & Baby Walkers

-But also there are increasing concerns with the negative effect walkers are having on muscle development and even contributing to back pain in later life!
+But also there are concerns with the negative effect walkers are having on muscle development and even contributing to back pain in later life!

-Walkers do not teach a baby to walk, they merely get them mobile.
-Studies have shown that babies that spend a lot of time in a walker are slower to walk than the average baby.
-Sitting in a walker does not develop the muscles correctly, nor does baby learn to get her own balance.
+Some studies have shown that babies that spend a lot of time in a walker are slower to walk than the average baby.
+Sitting in a walker does not develop the muscles correctly, nor does a baby learn to get her own balance.

-Learning to walk is a complex process of muscle development, balance, co-ordination and confidence.
+Learning to walk is a complex process of muscle development, balance, coordination, and confidence.
 Walkers are totally misnamed as the only thing they do is develop false confidence and can even lead to a baby becoming reluctant to try walking because it is so much quicker to zap around in the walker.